Black & Blue (Backstreet Boys album): Critical reception

-Upon its release, Black & Blue received generally favorable reviews from music critics, with an aggregate score of 61/100 from Metacritic.
+Upon its release, Black & Blue received generally favorable reviews from music critics, with an aggregate score of 61/100 based on ten critics from Metacritic.

 Stephen Thomas Erlewine opined that "what gives Black & Blue character is that it's clear that the Backstreets want to remain kings of their world.
 So, the ballads are smoother than ever, and their dance numbers hit harder, all in an attempt to keep their throne."
-Billboard staff wrote that "Beyond ballads, Black & Blue crackles with funk-inflected uptempo ditties that are notable for their rough edges."
-Barry Walters of Rolling Stone stated that "the Boys still harmonize as well as the faceless background singers who prop up lesser pop puppets."
+Billboard staff wrote that "Beyond ballads, Black & Blue crackles with funk-inflected uptempo ditties that are notable for their rough edges."Black & Blue Barry Walters of Rolling Stone stated that "the Boys still harmonize as well as the faceless background singers who prop up lesser pop puppets."
 Q wrote that "The sound has changed little, and the level of emoting none.
 Still, thunderous grooves such as 'Everyone' and 'Shining Star' continue to be virtually irresistible, while the quieter moments, including the hit single 'Shape of My Heart' will wow the ladies and the more sensitive gents for a while yet."
 CDNow labeled it "unquestionably the most seamless boy band release of the year."

 David Browne wrote for Entertainment Weekly that "Black & Blue merely maintains a holding pattern, recycling their past and doing little to establish a firm future."
 Rebecca Dien-Johns of Yahoo!
-Music wrote that "Unfortunately, over a third of the songs on this album are ballads, and most of them are fillers at that."
+Music wrote, "Unfortunately, over a third of the songs on this album are ballads, and most of them are fillers at that."
 Natalie Nichols of Los Angeles Times compared the album to a pinball machine and said that "listening to these 13 songs is a bit like pinging around inside one of those old-fashioned amusement devices.
 Giant grinding beats slam you from pole to pole, there are lots of flashy effects, the environment is completely artificial, and once the ball is launched, you can see exactly where it's going."
 Robert Christgau gave the album a "dud" rating in his Consumer Guide.

 Commercial performance

-Black & Blue debuted at number-one on the US Billboard 200 after selling 1.6 million copies in its first week at retail in the US.
-The feat made them the first act in history to achieve sales more than a million copies in the first week with back-to-back releases.
-In its second week, the album held the number-one spot, selling an additional 689,000 copies.
+Black & Blue debuted at number one in the US Billboard 200 after selling 1.6 million copies in its first week at retail in the US.
+The feat made them the first act in history to achieve sales of more than a million copies in the first week with back-to-back releases.
+The album held the number-one spot in its second week, selling an additional 689,000 copies.
 On December 18, 2000, the album was certified eight times platinum by the Recording Industry Association of America for shipments of over eight million copies in the United States.
 As of March 2015, the album sold 5,936,000 copies in the US according to Nielsen Music.
 It also sold 992,000 units at the BMG Music Club as of February 2003.

 Internationally, the album recorded the best sales in a week for an album in history by selling over 5 million copies in its first week of sales.